mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 }
 </style>

-Photography runs in my blood.
-My great uncle on my moms side was a photographer who shot almost exclusively in black and white his whole life, and my dad spent a lot of his time doing film photography in France and continued with his love of film photography when he moved to the US in the early 90s.
+Photography has always been a big part of my life.
+My great uncle on my moms side was a photographer who shot almost exclusively in black and white, and my dad spent a lot of his youth doing film photography in France, something he continued when he moved to the US in the early 90s.
 Growing up, I was surrounded by their photographs decorating most rooms in our house.
 My dad even built a darkroom in our basement, and we spent plenty of time in there developing his black and white film together.
+I got my first camera when I was 7 years old, and have only grown my collection since then.

 So it's no surprise that cameras found their way into my life too.
 As a marine biologist and scientific diver, being able to document what I see underwater is really useful for my research, and as a traveler, I want to capture the places and people I encounter around the world.
 Over time I've built up a little collection of cameras, each with its own personality and purpose.
 Here's what cameras I use the most and why.